 Peas mature from the bottom of the plant, so start to pick there and keep picking as soon as peas are ready.
 This will ensure that the plant continues to crop.

-Peas that are eaten in pods should be picked as soon as they are the perfect size, while peas that need shelling should be left to swell until the pod feels tight and well rounded.
+Peas eaten in pods should be picked as soon as they are the perfect size, while peas that need shelling should be left to swell until the pod feels tight and well-rounded.

 Cooking With Peas